 Virtual Reality and Augmented Reality are just some of the most popular technologies today.
 But their origin started way longer than most people know.
 Some of the early attempts of virtual reality started with viewing two photos through reflecting mirrors.

-Then in 1962, Morton Heilig invented the theater machine called “Sensorama.”
-It played 3D films with stereo sounds, winds, and even aromas that create an immersive sensory experience for the viewer
+- Morton Heilig invented the theater machine called “Sensorama” in 1962.
+It played 3D films with stereo sounds, winds, and even aromas that create an immersive sensory experience for the viewer.

 VR development is still progressing, and its benefits still aren’t fully realized yet.
 Ylva Hansdotter, Head of VR for Impact, HTC Vive, stated that the “potential for VR to help us understand and transform ourselves and the world around us is limitless.
 It is crucial that the VR industry comes together in these formative years to fully leverage this potential for social good.”